Will Benson Player Props: Reds vs. Nationals

 Will Benson At The Plate

-- Benson has two doubles, three triples, three home runs and 16 walks while batting .282.
+- Benson is hitting .287 with three doubles, three triples, three home runs and 16 walks.

-- In five games this year (13.5%), Benson has picked up an RBI, including two games with multiple runs batted in.
+- Benson has an RBI in six of 38 games this year, with multiple RBI in three of them.

-- In 35.1% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (8.1%).
+- In 34.2% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.